pact-foundation/docs.pact.io/website/blog/2022-11-17-pact-2022-end-of-year-wrapup.md

 ![](https://user-images.githubusercontent.com/19932401/207966706-6019687d-215e-4e8c-b8ca-5993c1ae98bd.png)

-I wrote an interactive history lesson of Pact which you can check out [here] (https://docs.pact.io/blog/2022/11/17/pact-facts-a-history-lesson)
+I wrote an interactive history lesson of Pact which you can check out [here](https://docs.pact.io/blog/2022/11/17/pact-facts-a-history-lesson)

 ## Big innovations: the Pact Plugin Framework

 We were pleased to launch the Pact Plugin Framework to the masses.
-As with all our major initiatives, it is true to our open source roots and we hope that unlock new capacities to a community of builders.
+As with all our major initiatives, it is true to our open source roots and we hope that unlock new capabilities to a community of builders.

 Our first plugin provides support for testing gRPC with Pact, and Pacts core, built in Rust, provides a Foreign Function Interface, unlocking Pact’s capabilities in supporting languages.We look forward to 2023 and the introduction of Pact’s feature-set to a few more languages, some of which are waiting to be built.